todar/VBA-Style-Guide/README.md

 *A mostly reasonable approach to VBA.*

-> Note: this is in it's **early stages and is currently under contruction**.
+> Note: this is in it's **early stages and is currently under construction**.
 I will be adding to it as I can!

 ## Table of Contents